-Are you looking to get into influencer marketing soon?
-Well, perhaps you should.
-But before you go out looking for all the biggest influencers out there, read on to find out what type of Influencers might work best for your brand.
+Looking to get into influencer marketing soon?
+Good.
+You should.
+But before you go out looking for the most followed influencers out there, read along and find out what’s best for your brand.
 Online Social Networks As humans we are innately social creatures.
 For the most part, we actively enjoy being surrounded by other people […]

 Online Social Networks